| HBS Working Paper Series

 Strategic Disclosure: The Case of Business School Rankings

-Using a novel data set, we present three findings about the rankings that business schools choose to display on their websites.
-First, the data strongly rejects patterns predicted by classic models of voluntary disclosure.
-In contrast with the traditional unraveling hypothesis, top schools are least likely to display their rankings.
+We empirically analyze disclosure decisions made by 240 MBA programs about which rankings to display on their websites.
+We present three main findings.
+First, consistent with theories of countersignaling, top schools are least likely to disclose their rankings, whereas mid-ranked schools are most likely to disclose.
 Second, schools that do poorly in the U.S. News rankings are more likely to disclose their Princeton Review certification, suggesting that schools treat different certifications as substitutes.
 Third, conditional on displaying a ranking, the majority of schools coarsen information to make it seem more favorable.
+The stark patterns in the data help to provide empirical evidence on the strategic elements of voluntary disclosure and marketing decisions.

 Keywords: Voluntary Disclosure;